ReTable/forge/.changeset/hungry-wasps-cross.md

 It creates ESM modules with shared code and uses them in bundles.

+Each JS bundle will automatically import own CSS bundle in beginning of file if a CSS bundle is exists.

 **IMPORTANT:** This feature not working with CSS.
 Yes, your imports from CSS modules or `vanilla-extract` will be shared, but own CSS bundle will be created for each JS bundle, even they have a similar styles inside.
 Hashed classes will be identical in all CSS bundles too.
 Keep it in mind.